 To perform a burn-in, the probe must be powered on.
-Hook the probe up to the AdvancedSense, WolfPack, SoMo, Ultra-Mini PC, Tablet PC or LapTop PC that is running WolfSense software.
+Hook the probe up to the AdvancedSense, Tablet PC or LapTop PC that is running WolfSense software.
 Power the device display device via its AC adapter.
-Older (pre-Nov 2008 probes) will need to have remaining battery power checked or to be powered via a GrayWolf probe AC adapter (probes purchased since Nov 2008 can automatically switch to drawing power from the datalogger when their batteries run low).

 Note: Excessive contamination may required longer burn-in times (up to 48 hours), or lamp replacement.
 If you suspect your sensor is significantly contaminated, contact GrayWolf for additional assistance.